Harry Hubbard

 Pre War

-Before the war he had been an errand boy at Mrs Logsdon's confectionery shop in Hitchin Market Square.
-He was born, resided and enlisted in Hitchin in September 1914.
+Before the war Harry had been an errand boy at Mrs Logsdon's confectionery shop in Hitchin Market Square.
+Some sources suggest that he had also worked (earlier?) in a in the shoemaker's shop.

 Wartime Service